 Tribal members who came for the event for the first time since tribal exile ate sacred corn from heirloom seed (that grows poorly in Oklahoma).
 Later this year the Pawnee will return joined by a related tribe sundered to the Dakotas.
 Important outside-the-box outreach is going on here.

-Also thanks to the Archway, cars and trucks in 2013 will at least stop in Kearney along US 30 to mark the centennial of the Lincoln Highway, the national “Main Street,” that for the first time connected America coast to coast by car and that America will officially celebrate here..
+Also, thanks to the Archway, cars, and trucks will at least stop in Kearney along US 30 to mark the centennial of the Lincoln Highway, the national “Main Street,” that for the first time connected America coast to coast by car and that America will officially celebrate here.

-I asked a middle-age fellow coming out of the Downtown Barbershop if it was the best in town.
+I asked a middle-aged fellow coming out of the Downtown Barbershop if it was the best in town.
 “Dunno,” he said.
 “I’ve never been anywhere else.”